maxmatical/ml-cheatsheet/ML tips/NLP/README.md

   - Example tutorial with CTM: https://colab.research.google.com/drive/1fXJjr_rwqvpp1IdNQ4dxqN4Dp88cxO97?usp=sharing#scrollTo=iZEPr_QFJdBz

 - Possible extension: use GPT (or some summarization model) as a summarizer (reduce the length of text to make it easier to learn), then use CTM
+  - CTM is used for ~200 tokens, so maybe not as useful for super short documents
+  - maybe inject GPT topic as another context vector (either another vector to concatenate, or add GPT topic to original text)

 ## Training State-of-the-art Text Embedding Models
 video: https://www.youtube.com/watch?v=XHY-3FzaLGc